jenninglim/recursion-schemes-in-DSL/Report/new_report.md

       fmap id = id
       fmap (f . g) = fmap f . fmap g

-There is one category of particular interest for use, the category of F-algebras.\
+There is one category of particular useful interest, the category of F-algebras.\
-Given a category C and an endofunctor F: C -&gt; C then an F-algebra is a tuple (A,f) where A is an object in C and f is a morphism F(A) -&gt;
+Given a category C and an endofunctor $F: C \rightarrow C$ then an F-algebra is a tuple $(A,f)$ where,

+* $A$ is an object in $C$
+* $f$ is a morphism $F(A) \rightarrow A$.

-A. The object A is called the *carrier* of the algebra.\
+The object A is called the *carrier* of the algebra.

+F-algebras can be used to represent data structures such as tree and lists.

 These algebras will form the objects of the category.
-It needs to be coupled with morphisms to form a category, in this case, it is the homomorphism between f-algebras.\
+However, it needs to be coupled with morphisms to form a category.
+In this case, the morphisms is the homomorphism between F-algebras.\
-A homomorphism an f-algebra (A,a) to another F-algebra (B,b) is a morphism C(A,B) such that f . a = F(f) . b.
+A homomorphism an F-algebra $(A,a)$ to another F-algebra $(B,b)$ is a morphism $C(A,B)$ such that $f \circ a = F(f) \circ b$.

 In Haskell, the definition following definition is found in `Control.Functor.Algebra` to corresponds to the idea of an F-algebra.

       type Algebra f a = f a -> a

-The *initial algebra* is an f-algebra where there exists exactly one morphism from the initial algebra to all other algebras.
-Initial algebras are interesting for computer scientist because certain data types particularly Lists and Trees \[4\], this idea will be developed on in Section 3.
+The *initial algebra* is an F-algebra where there exists exactly one morphism from the initial algebra to all other algebras.
+Initial algebras are interesting for computer scientist which will be seen in Section 4.

 3 Explicit and Structured Recursion
 -----------------------------------